zevero/worker-create/README.md

     //or
     var worker_url = Worker.createURL("self.postMessage('Example post from Worker');"); //from string

-and than you can reuse worker_url as often as you want.
+now reuse worker_url as often as you want.

     var worker1 = new Worker(worker_url);
     var worker2 = new Worker(worker_url);